National security of China: Xi Jinping

 General Secretary of the Chinese Communist Party Xi Jinping has devoted a large amount of work towards national security, introducing the holistic security concept in 2014, which he defined as taking "the security of the people as compass, political security as its roots, economic security as its pillar, military security, cultural security, and cultural security as its protections, and that relies on the promotion of international security."
 The holistic security concept also emphasizes the need for energy security.
 Xi called for a holistic national security architecture that encompasses "all aspects of the work of the party and the country."
 Xi created CCP's National Security Commission (NSC), which focuses on holistic security and addresses both external and internal security matters.
 Since its establishment, the NSC has been chaired by CCP General Secretary Xi Jinping.
 Since its creation by Xi, the National Security Commission has established local security committees, focusing on dissent.

 Xi has championed the Fengqiao experience, calling on officials to contain and resolve conflicts at the grassroots level without needing to involve higher legal bodies.
-In the name of national security, Xi's government has passed numerous laws including a counterespionage law in 2014, national security and a counterterrorism law in 2015, a cybersecurity law and a law restricting foreign NGOs in 2016, a national intelligence law in 2017, and a data security law in 2021.
+Xi's government has passed numerous laws including the Counterespionage Law in 2014, the National Security Law and the Counterterrorism Law in 2015, the Cybersecurity Law and the Law on Administration of Foreign NGOs' Activities within China in 2016, the National Intelligence Law in 2017, and the Data Security Law in 2021.
 With regard to Chinese abroad, China's 2015 National Security Law states that China will take necessary measures to protect the security and interests "of Chinese citizens, organizations, and bodies abroad."
 Under Xi, China's mass surveillance network has dramatically grown, with comprehensive profiles being built for each citizen.
 Grid-style social management, which involves subdividing China's counties into smaller zones, and assigning each zone to a person that reports all activity to the local government on a regular basis, has risen in prominence under Xi.
 Public security spending has increased significantly under Xi, reaching $210 billion in 2020, more than double from the decade prior; this was accompanied by a significant decrease in crime.
+Xi's leadership has also seen a more prominent role taken by the Ministry of State Security, which expanded its public profile.

 At the 2022 meeting of Boao Forum for Asia, Xi proposed the Global Security Initiative.
 It identifies six commitments: (1) common, comprehensive, cooperative, and sustainable security; (2) respect for sovereignty and territorial integrity of all countries; (3) abiding by the purpose and principles of the UN Charter; (4) taking the security concerns of all countries seriously; (5) peacefully resolving disputes between countries through dialogue; and (6) maintaining security in both traditional and non-traditional fields.
 The principles outlined by the Global Security Initiative are long-standing elements of China's security policy.
 As of 2023, articulations of the Global Security Initiative have primarily focused on broad principles and included little operational detail.